rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/exceptions.rst

    it has another type (such as a string), the object's value is printed and the exit status is one.

-   Instances have an attribute :attr:`code` which is set to the proposed exit status or error message (defaulting to ``None``).
+   Instances have an attribute :attr:`!code` which is set to the proposed exit status or error message (defaulting to ``None``).
 Also, this exception derives directly from :exc:`BaseException` and not :exc:`StandardError`, since it is not technically an error.